FAQs and Useful Information

-There are designated "Compliance Representatives" and "Compliance Contacts" who have responsibility of statutory reporting obligations to external bodies (e.g. Human Rights Commission), the translation of the legislative requirements for which their area is responsible into training, policies and procedures, and of assuring of compliance with laws for the University or their business or academic unit/s.The Compliance Program Unit supports the University by providing guidance and advice on any compliance-related questions.
+There are designated "Compliance Representatives" and nominated "Compliance Contacts" who have accountability for complying with mandatory compliance requirements for or on behalf of the University, such as statutory reporting obligations to external bodies (e.g. Human Rights Commission).
+They are also responsible for the translation of the legislative requirements for which their area is responsible into training, policies and procedures, and of assuring of compliance with laws for the University or their business or academic unit/s.The Compliance Program Unit supports the University and its controlled entities by providing guidance and advice on any compliance-related questions.

 Why is compliance so important?

-Compliance bolsters the University's commitment to integrity and ethics, which in turn supports its staff and students in their operations and wellbeing.
-Compliance relies on all members of the University community to care.Non-compliance can have adverse consequences for not just the University's business and operations but also its reputation.
-In particular, non-compliance with some laws can result in penalties and, in severe cases, fines or imprisonment.
+Compliance bolsters the University and its controlled entities' commitment to integrity and ethics, which in turn supports its staff and students in their operations and wellbeing.
+Compliance relies on all members of the community to care.Non-compliance can have adverse consequences for not just the University and controlled entities' business and operations but also its reputation.
+In particular, non-compliance with some laws can result in loss or suspension of licenses or permits, penalties, regulatory investigations, and, in severe cases, fines or imprisonment.

 What does the Compliance Policy do?

-The Compliance Policy establishes the overarching principles and commitment to action for the University to achieve compliance in all of the University's activities and operations, and across all levels.
+The Compliance Policy establishes the overarching principles and commitment to action for the University and its controlled entities to achieve compliance in all of its activities and operations, and across all levels.

-It sets the level of responsibility, accountability, and performance required, and the expectations to which actions will be reported and assessed.
+It sets the level of accountability, responsibility of management, and performance required, and the expectations to which actions are reported and assessed.

-In particular, the Policy recognises the need to uphold high standards of integrity to ensure a safe environment for staff and students, which is in line with the University's strategic objectives.The Compliance Policy is not a stand-alone document, and is supported by other operational policies, operational manual, and processes of the University.
+In particular, the Policy recognises the need to uphold high standards of integrity to ensure a safe environment for staff and students, which is in line with strategic objectives.The Compliance Policy is not a stand-alone document, and is supported by other operational policies, operational manual, and processes of the University and its controlled entities.